Mention Americus Georgia to friends or co-workers and you might receive a lot of blank stares as people try to figure out where you are talking about.

 A tasting room and winery tours are available.
 Sample their signature award-winning muscadine wines.

-Where To Stay in Americus Georgia
+Where To Stay in Americus, Georgia – Historic Windsor Hotel

-So when the offer arrives to stay at one of the most haunted hotels in Georgia this ghost hunter jumps at the chance!
+When the offer arrives to stay at one of the most haunted hotels in Georgia this ghost hunter jumps at the chance!

 Built in 1892 the Windsor was a 100-room, five-story Victorian structure complete with towers, balconies, and a three-story open atrium lobby.